The 5 Hacking NewsLetter 86

 So it was interesting to learn more about him through this interview.
 His work on subdomain takeovers and subdomain enumeration was actually part of his master thesis.

 I really want to read that now, as not all theses are as practical and financially rewarding!

 This might give you ideas if you’re a student.

 This is a mindblowing video writeup of an XSS on Google Search.
 The vulnerable parameter (

 https://www.google.de/search?q=vuln) are used by millions of people.
 It was vulnerable for almost 5 months until @kinugawamasato found the bug!

 This shows that there are always bugs even in the most tested and secure apps.

 Also, the video is full of interesting information on:

-- The reason is that has JS disabled.
+<template>has JS disabled.
 And the browser parses

 onerror=debugger;.
 It triggers a breakpoint in the JS debugger when the XSS is executed.